The White Sister (1923 film): Plot

 However, Giovanni is still alive.
 For two years, he languishes as a captive until the death of his sole comrade gives him the chance to overpower their guard and escape.
 On the ship back to Italy, he is ordered not to speak to anyone until he has seen the Minister of War.
-That same day, Angela takes her final vows in a solemn ceremony, dedicating her life to the Catholic Church.
+That same day, Angela takes her final vows in a solemn ceremony, dedicating her life to God.

 Giovanni's older brother, Professor Ugo Severi, breaks down after years of research trying to harness the power of Mount Vesuvius and is taken to the Santa Giovanna d'Aza hospital.
 Giovanni visits him, and by chance, meets Angela.
 After their initial shock, he embraces and tries to kiss her.
 She responds at first, but then remembers her circumstances and runs to her room.
-Monsignor Saracinesca restrains Giovanni from following, explaining that Angela is now married to the Church.
+Monsignor Saracinesca restrains Giovanni from following, explaining that Angela is now a bride of Christ.

 Giovanni refuses to accept that.
 He lures Angela by false pretenses to his brother's observatory.
-He tries to get her to sign a petition to the Pope requesting a release from her vows, but she refuses.
+He tries to get her to sign a petition to the pope requesting a release from her vows, but she refuses.
 When Giovanni sees that all his pleadings are useless, he allows her to leave.

 The Marchesa tries to persuade Monsignor Saracinesca that Angela has gone willingly to be with her lover.
 He does not believe her, but sets out for the observatory anyway.
 Meanwhile, Giovanni notices that his brother's invention indicates that Vesuvius is about to erupt.
 He rides to warn the townsfolk, passing Saracinesca on the way.

 The Marchesa's carriage is wrecked when her horses bolt, startled by lightning.
 Fatally injured, she crawls and stumbles to an empty church, her only thought to confess her sins before dying.
 By chance, Angela seeks shelter there.
 Not recognizing her, the Marchesa confesses she burned the will out of hatred and asks if her sister will forgive her.
 After a visible struggle with her emotions, Angela says she does, before her sister passes away.

 Vesuvius erupts, spewing lava and breaking a water reservoir.
 However, Giovanni has been in time.
-Most of the townspeople are saved.
-Giovanni though drowns helping a mother and her children.
+Most of the townspeople are saved, but Giovanni drowns while helping a mother and her children.
 Afterward, Angela asks God to keep him safe until they can be reunited.